-The Stories of Shaun Tan: Making Children of Us All
+The Stories Of Shaun Tan: Making Children Of Us All

 A prominent writer and illustrator of children’s books, Shaun Tan is famous for an honest, original and incredibly sharp attitude to the books he creates.
 Famous beyond Australia – and beyond the realm of children’s literature – Tan is a world-class contemporary artist, whose work is at once fantasy-like and brutally frank.

-It seems strange to find work that so intimately depicts complex and abstract themes, such as loneliness or the differences between humanity, tucked away amongst the bookshelves of many children’s sections of bookshops and libraries alike, but when asked how to categorise the work of Shaun Tan, booksellers may offer up little more than a blank expression, lost for anything more to say other than ‘picture books’, as Tan is, undoubtedly, someone who deals in imagery.
+It seems strange to find work that so intimately depicts complex and abstract themes, such as loneliness or the differences between humanity, tucked away amongst the bookshelves of many children’s sections of bookshops and libraries alike, but when asked how to categorize the work of Shaun Tan, booksellers may offer up little more than a blank expression, lost for anything more to say other than ‘picture books’, as Tan is, undoubtedly, someone who deals in imagery.

-Even as a child growing up in Western Australia, Tan’s talents for drawing were noted and in 1995 he graduated from the University of WA with a joint honours in Fine Arts and English literature, perhaps not the most natural of pairings but it would set him up to produce some of the most highly regarded contemporary picture books in the world.
+Even as a child growing up in Western Australia, Tan’s talents for drawing were noted and in 1995 he graduated from the University of WA with a joint honors in Fine Arts and English literature, perhaps not the most natural of pairings but it would set him up to produce some of the most highly regarded contemporary picture books in the world.

 Starting out illustrating stories for small-press science fiction magazines, it was only a matter of time before Tan started creating complete works of his own and rapidly became best known for his illustrated books that deal with social, political and historical subjects through surreal, dream-like imagery.